Skip to main content

 Y

-CompID of the party sending the message.
+CompID of the party the message is sent from.

 56